mikwaluk/chat_app/README.md

 Now you can start the server simply by executing the `server` command.
 You should see some output:
 ```
-nonroot@mikolaj-laptop:~/chat_app$ server
+root@mikolaj-laptop:/home/root# server
 Start waiting for heartbeats...
 Start receiving...
 ```

-The default server IP and ports are set and don't need to be adjusted for the example to work.
+The default server IP and ports are set and don't need to be adjusted for the example to work (running the server/client with `-h` will display all available options and their default values).

 For example, executing the following command should produce a similar output.
-And you should see the Frontend appear.
+And you should see the client's Frontend appear.
 ```
-root@mikolaj-laptop:/home/thales/build# client -u test_user_1
+root@mikolaj-laptop:/home/root# client -u test_user_1
 QStandardPaths: XDG_RUNTIME_DIR not set, defaulting to '/tmp/runtime-root'
 ChatClientApp: HandleIncomingMessages thread started
 ChatClientApp: MonitorConnection thread started